WHAT IS “LEGAL CLINICS”?

 Besides working with the various community centres and PBSO, PBG Legal clinics also recruits volunteers for several other clinics which reach out to different beneficiaries, some in specific areas like Muslim Law (SCWO Clinic).
 These clinics include:

 SCWO – First and Third Mondays of the month

 NTUC LawWorks – Third Thursday of the month

 Jusequity – First and Third Fridays of the month

 WHAT TO EXPECT?

-Time Period and Commitment: If you are a PBG member who has chosen to be a part of Legal Clinics for the semester, you will be going down for one of the Community Legal Clinics twice a month!
+Time Period and Commitment: If you are a PBG member who has chosen to be a part of Legal Clinics for the semester, you will be going down on alternate weeks during that semester, which is around 6 times per semester.
+In short, you will be going down to one of the Community Legal Clinics twice a month, which usually happen on a weekday night.
 You will be required to help the volunteer lawyer on duty take notes while he/she advises the client.

 More importantly, you are expected to fully commit to this project once you sign up, and turn up for every session.
 This means you are expected to turn up for every assigned session even if that happens to be during the exam period.